Skip to content

 • Peer Careers In Texas

-• Example MHPS Job Description
+• Example: MHPS Job Description

-Example MHPS Job Description
+Example: MHPS Job Description

 2 min read

-The Community Integration Project will implement a recovery-oriented approach to helping people with a mental health or substance use condition initiate and sustain their recovery.
-The key components include:
+The Community Integration Project will implement a recovery-oriented approach to helping people with a mental health condition, a substance use condition, or both initiate and sustain their recovery.

-• Strengthening existing community connections and building new ones that can help people move forward in their own recovery journey – connections might include natural supports like self-chosen faith communities, recovery community organizations, recreational groups, and other places and people that can support living life as contributing citizens.
+• Strengthening existing community connections and building new ones that can help people move forward in their own recovery journey – connections might include natural support like self-chosen faith communities, recovery community organizations, recreational groups, and other places and people that can support living life as contributing citizens.

 • Peer Specialists – people who combine group facilitation skills with lived experience will serve at the core of this project.